maplerivertree/notes-9781492039686/README.md

-The accompanying codes only applicable to existing infrustracture QCEngine.
+The accompanying codes are  only applicable to existing infrustracture QCEngine.